AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/others.md

 <a name="RTFM"></a>
 ## Programmers' documentation

- The routines and classes used within GSAS-II are documented in a set of web pages and in a PDF document.
+ The routines and classes used within GSAS-II are documented in a set of [web pages]((https://gsas-ii.readthedocs.io/en/latest) and in a [PDF document](https://gsas-ii.readthedocs.io/_/downloads/en/latest/pdf/) with >400 pages.
 This documentation is created from the Python source code files using Sphinx.
+There is also an [abbreviated form of the documentation](https://gsas-ii-scripting.readthedocs.io/en/latest/) intended for people developing scripting applications only, or [as a PDF](https://gsas-ii-scripting.readthedocs.io/_/downloads/en/latest/pdf/).

 <a name="Origin_1"></a>
 <a name="_Origin_1"></a>